Skip to content

 Access exclusive products

-• Many specialist lenders only accept applications through brokers — you simply cannot access their products directly.
+• A lot of specialist lenders only take applications through a broker, so you cannot reach their products on your own.

 Expert application packaging

-• Your broker will prepare a comprehensive case file explaining the context behind your credit issues, making the underwriter’s job easier.
+• Your broker builds a full case file that sets out the context behind your credit issues, which makes the underwriter’s decision easier.

 What to expect from the application process

-Your broker will typically ask you to write a brief letter explaining the circumstances around each credit issue — what happened, why, and what has changed since.
-This is your opportunity to show the underwriter that the problem was situational rather than a pattern of financial mismanagement.
+Your broker will usually ask you to write a short letter covering each credit issue: what happened, why it happened, and what has changed since.
+That letter is your chance to show the underwriter the problem was a one-off situation rather than a habit of mismanaging money.

-Your broker will typically ask you to write a brief letter explaining the circumstances around each credit issue — what happened, why, and what has changed since.
-This is your opportunity to show the underwriter that the problem was situational rather than a pattern of financial mismanagement.
+Your broker will usually ask you to write a short letter covering each credit issue: what happened, why it happened, and what has changed since.
+That letter is your chance to show the underwriter the problem was a one-off situation rather than a habit of mismanaging money.

 Documents you’ll likely need